Varla Pegasus Review: 28 Mph Dual Motor E-Scooter

 Dual Brakes

 Varla Pegasus has dual brakes that provide safe, smooth, and sudden braking.
 The dual discs offer better heat dissipation making them last longer and have better braking performance.
-The brakes provide high-end braking performance, allowing riders to stop quickly and safely, especially when riding in traffic or during emergencies.

 mechanical disc brakes on varla pegasus escooter